What Happens to Your Home Care Package Funds?

 How to Prepare for the Transition

-Your Home Care Package funds will not be lost when the Support at Home program begins — but the way they are managed will change.
+Your Home Care Package funding will not be lost when Support at Home begins.
+What will change is how that funding is managed.